pnugues/edap01/assignments/perceptron.md

 2. Write linear classifiers using the perceptron algorithm and logistic regression.
 3. Experiment variations of the algorithms.
 4. Evaluate your classifier.
+5. Read a scientific article on optimization techniques and comment it.
-5. Present your code and results in a short dissertation.
+5. Present your code, results, and comments in a short dissertation.

 ## Overview